Bet (letter): Hebrew Bet

 The Hebrew letter represents two different phonemes: a "b" sound (//b//) (bet) and a "v" sound (//v//) (vet).
 When Hebrew is written Ktiv menuqad (with niqqud diacritics) the two are distinguished by a dot (called a dagesh) in the centre of the letter for //b// and no dot for //v//.
 In modern Hebrew, the more commonly used Ktiv hasar niqqud spelling, which does not use diacritics, does not visually distinguish between the two phonemes.

 This letter is named bet and vet, following the modern Israeli Hebrew pronunciation, bet and vet (//bet//), in Israel and by most Jews familiar with Hebrew, although some non-Israeli Ashkenazi speakers pronounce it beis (or bais) and veis (//bejs//) (or vais or vaiz).
 It is also named beth, following the Tiberian Hebrew pronunciation, in academic circles.
+An alternative blend sometimes used is the Ashkenazi pronunciation with a "t" at the end.
+Spelled as beit as in "beit hamigdash".

 In modern Hebrew the frequency of the usage of bet, out of all the letters, is 4.98%.